Fred Rogers: Art pieces

 Several pieces of art are dedicated to Rogers throughout Pittsburgh, including an 11 ft tall, 7000 lb bronze statue of him in the North Shore neighborhood.
 In the Oakland neighborhood, his portrait is included in the Martin Luther King Jr. and "Interpretations of Oakland" murals.
 A dinosaur statue titled "Fredasaurus Rex Friday XIII" originally stood in front of the WQED building and, as of 2014, stood in front of the building containing the Fred Rogers Company offices.
 There is a "Mister Rogers' Neighborhood of Make-Believe" in Idlewild Park and a kiosk of Mister Rogers' Neighborhood artifacts at Pittsburgh International Airport.
 The Carnegie Science Center's Miniature Railroad and Village debuted a miniature recreation of Rogers' house from Mister Rogers' Neighborhood in 2005.
-In Rogers' hometown of Latrobe, a statue of Rogers on a bench is situated in James H. Rogers Park—a park named for Rogers' father.
+In Rogers' hometown of Latrobe, a statue of Rogers on a bench is situated in James H. Rogers Park, named for Rogers' father.
 In 2021, A Beautiful Day in the Neighborhood—a 7 ft tall, 3000 lb bronze statue by Paul Day—was dedicated at Rollins College.
-The memorial depicts Rogers and Daniel Tiger speaking with a group of children and features lyrics from Mister Rogers' Neighborhood's theme on the base.
+The memorial depicts Rogers and Daniel S. Tiger speaking with a group of children and features lyrics from Mister Rogers' Neighborhood's theme on the base.